nvitya/rk3506-mcu/README.md

-# Status: Partially working
+# Status
 [My remote processor driver for the rk3506](rk3506_rproc) is already useable.

 It loads the MCU FW properly to the SRAM 0xFFF84000, the Cortex-M0 core starts executing the code.
 Start, stop, restart also works.

+## Not Working
-The main problem, that the MCU code can not be changed after it started, because the SRAM beacomes unaccessible to the Linux system, and I don't know how to make it accessible again.
+* Unloading: the MCU code can not be changed after it started, because the SRAM beacomes unaccessible to the Linux system, and I don't know how to make it accessible again.
 For the MCU unloading probably there is a special trusted FW call, but I don't know which...

-The SWD (Serial Wire Debugging) still doesn't work.
+* The SWD (Serial Wire Debugging) still doesn't work.
 I assume there is a switch for it in an undocumented/uncaccessible HW.

 **If you have some idea or question please create an issue hier on this github page.**

+## TODO
+* Processing the resource table to be able to load the MCU code to 0xFFF88000 too (the last SRAM segment).
+This would allow to use 0xFFF81000 - 0xFFF87FFF SRAM addresses for data exchange.

 # Introduction